tpximpact/mhclg-oruk/packages/apps/hub/content/community/case-studies/index.md

-# How it works
+# Case studies

-Find out how to adopt the standard and learn more about the features of the standard.
+Read about how others adopted the standard – their experience of the process and what they've learned.